Zharta/protocol-v1/docs/README.md

 #### During liquidation periods

 The liquidation periods are periods where only certain actors can take part in the liquidation of the collateral:
-* the grace period: only for the borrower
+* Grace period: only for the borrower
-* the lenders period: only for the lenders
+* Lenders period: only for the lenders

 ![Liquidation Periods](collateral_liquidation_liquidationperiods.jpg)